wdporter/i-am-that-ebook/src/78-all-knowledge-is-ignorance/readme.md

 <em>guna</em>s or qualities of matter: <em>sattva</em>, <em>rajas</em> and
 <em>tamas</em>.
 In <em>yoga</em>, egoism.">rajas</a>, the forces of
 darkness and despair.
-In *sattva* there is always change and progress, in *rajas* there is change and regress, while *tamas* stands for chaös.
+In *sattva* there is always change and progress, in *rajas* there is change and regress, while *tamas* stands for chaos.
 The three *guna*s play eternally against each other — it is a fact and there can be no quarrel with a fact.</p>